janosh/matbench-discovery/site/src/routes/how-to-contribute/+page.md

    Arbitrary other keys can be added as needed.

-Please see any of subdirectories in [`models/`](https://github.com/janosh/matbench-discovery/tree/main/models) for example submissions.
+Please see any of the subdirectories in `models`/`](<https://github.com/janosh/matbench-discovery/tree/main/models>) for example submissions.
 More detailed step-by-step instructions below:

 ### Step 1: Clone the repo